MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-apply-payments-auto-reconcile-bank-accounts.md

 You can also reconcile bank accounts without simultaneously applying payments.
 You perform this work on the **Bank Acc.
 Reconciliation** page.
 For more information, see [Reconcile Bank Accounts](bank-how-reconcile-bank-accounts-separately.md).

 To import bank statements as a bank feed, you must first set up and enable the Envestnet Yodlee Bank Feed service, and then link your bank accounts to the related online bank accounts.
 For more information, see [Set Up the Envestnet Yodlee Bank Feeds Service](bank-how-setup-bank-statement-service.md).

+> [!TIP]
+> You can also import bank statement files in comma or semicolon delimited format (.CSV).
+Use the **Set up a bank statement file format** assisted setup to define bank statement import formats and attach the format to a bank account.
+You can then use these formats when you import bank statements in the **Bank Account Reconciliation** page.

 Alternatively, you can use the AMC Banking 365 Fundamentals extension to convert a bank statement file, from any format, to a data stream that you can import into [!INCLUDE[prod_short](includes/prod_short.md)].
 For more information, see [Using the AMC Banking 365 Fundamentals extension](ui-extensions-amc-banking.md).